JacksonDynamics/MemePicker/README.md

 # Cats Meme Emotions Picker

 ## A simple app to bring a smile to peoples faces.
-Whatever mood you are feeling, you can select, and the Meme Picker will select either a pic or gif of a cat, in silly poses that represent that same mood
+Whatever mood you are feeling, you can select, and the Meme Picker will select either a pic or gif of a cat, in silly poses that represent that same mood.
+This project incorporated HTML/CSS and primarily JavaScript logic

 ### <https://jacksondynamics.github.io/MemePicker/>